schnell-fw/tb-tls-demo/README.md

 ## Server Side Settings
 A community-edition of tbv3.3.2 is installed in a local machine (IP: 192.168.1.110).
 Port 8099 is configured for unsecured mqtt.
 Port 8883 is configured for secured mqtt over tls.
-Server side self-signed certificate and key pair was generated using openssl.
+Server side self-signed certificate and key pair is generated using openssl.
 Server public key server.pem and server private key key.pem is pointed correctly in the thingsboard.conf file.

 Refer https://thingsboard.io/docs/pe/user-guide/mqtt-over-ssl/ for details about generating server side keys using openssl and configuring the tb-server for SSL